vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/get-started/intro.md

 - Provides [Comment and PageViews](../feature/comment.md) feature to let you communicate with your visitors

-- Provides [Feed](../feature/feed.md) generation, so that others can subscribe your website.
+- Provides [Feed](../feature/feed.md) generation, so that others can subscribe your site.